kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The feature will no longer work if downgrading to a release without support for it.
 The API server will no longer accept the new fields and the other components will not know what to do with them.
-So the result is that the `ReservedFor` list will only have references to pod resources like today.
+So the result is that the `status.reservedFor` list will only have references to Pod resources like today.

-Any ResourceClaims that have already been allocated when the feature was active will have non-pod references in the `ReservedFor` list after a downgrade, but the controllers will not know how to handle it.
+Any ResourceClaims that have already been allocated when the feature was active will have PodGroup references in the `status.reservedFor` list after a downgrade, but the controllers will not know how to handle it.
 There are two problems that will arise as a result of this:

-- The workload controller will also have been downgraded if it is in-tree, meaning that it will not remove the reference to workload resource from the `ReservedFor` list, thus leading to a situation where the claim will never be deallocated.
+- The ResourceClaim controller will also have been downgraded, meaning that it will not remove references to PodGroups from the `status.reservedFor` list, thus leading to a situation where the claim will never be deallocated.

-- For new pods that gets scheduled, the scheduler will add pod references in the `ReservedFor` list, despite there being a non-pod reference here.
-So it ends up with both pod and non-pod references in the list.
-We can manage both pod and non-pod references in the list by letting the workload controllers add the non-pod reference even if it sees pod references and making sure that the resourceclaim controller removes pod references even if there are non-pod references in the list.
-For deallocation, it is only safe when no pods are consuming the claim, so both workload and pod reference should be removed once that is true.
+- For new Pods that get scheduled, the scheduler will add Pod references in the `status.reservedFor` list, despite there being a PodGroup reference here.
+So it ends up with both Pod and PodGroup references in the list.
+We can manage both Pod and PodGroup references in the list by adding the PodGroup reference even if Pod references exist and making sure that the ResourceClaim controller removes Pod references even if there are PodGroup references in the list.
+Deallocation is only safe when no Pods are consuming the claim, so both PodGroup and Pod reference should be removed once that is true.

 We will also provide explicit recommendations for how users can manage downgrades or disabling this feature.
-This means manually updating the references in the `ReservedFor` list to be pods rather than the reference to workload resources.
+This means manually updating the `status.reservedFor` list to reference only Pods and not PodGroups.
 We don't plan on providing automation for this.

 ### Version Skew Strategy